+- Joinestel

-Seminar / Viva .
-Project report Total
+Seminar / Viva Project report Total

-100 200 300
+100 200

--
+- .
+200 300

+There will be thesis/ project work

 There will be thesis/ project work seminar/ presentation, examination and viva voce of major research project at the end of fourth semester.
 M. Pharm.
 Fourth Semester

+Sessional work -

-Sessional work .
-Thesis examination Viva- Voce Presentation of thesis work in the institute Total 200 400 100 700
+Toolonal Work Thesis examination Viva- Voce Presentation of thesis work in the institute Total

+200 400 100

+- 700

+And the second s